APT29

 S0516 SoreFang [24][53] Account Discovery: Domain Account, Account Discovery: Local Account, Application Layer Protocol: Web Protocols, Deobfuscate/Decode Files or Information, Exploit Public-Facing Application, File and Directory Discovery, Ingress Tool Transfer, Obfuscated Files or Information, Permission Groups Discovery: Domain Groups, Process Discovery, Scheduled Task/Job: Scheduled Task, System Information Discovery, System Network Configuration Discovery

-S0559 SUNBURST [9][19][15] Application Layer Protocol: DNS, Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Visual Basic, Data Encoding: Standard Encoding, Data from Local System, Data Obfuscation: Protocol Impersonation, Data Obfuscation: Junk Data, Data Obfuscation: Steganography, Dynamic Resolution, Encrypted Channel: Symmetric Cryptography, Event Triggered Execution: Image File Execution Options Injection, File and Directory Discovery, Impair Defenses: Disable or Modify Tools, Indicator Removal: Clear Persistence, Indicator Removal: File Deletion, Indicator Removal: Clear Network Connection History and Configurations, Indicator Removal, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Modify Registry, Obfuscated Files or Information, Obfuscated Files or Information: Indicator Removal from Tools, Process Discovery, Query Registry, Software Discovery: Security Software Discovery, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery, System Owner/User Discovery, System Service Discovery, Virtualization/Sandbox Evasion: Time Based Evasion, Virtualization/Sandbox Evasion: System Checks, Windows Management Instrumentation
+S0559 SUNBURST [9][19][15] Application Layer Protocol: DNS, Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Visual Basic, Data Encoding: Standard Encoding, Data from Local System, Data Obfuscation: Protocol Impersonation, Data Obfuscation: Junk Data, Data Obfuscation: Steganography, Dynamic Resolution, Encrypted Channel: Symmetric Cryptography, Event Triggered Execution: Image File Execution Options Injection, File and Directory Discovery, Impair Defenses: Disable or Modify Tools, Indicator Removal: Clear Persistence, Indicator Removal: File Deletion, Indicator Removal: Clear Network Connection History and Configurations, Indicator Removal, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Modify Registry, Obfuscated Files or Information, Obfuscated Files or Information: Indicator Removal from Tools, Process Discovery, Query Registry, Software Discovery: Security Software Discovery, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery, System Owner/User Discovery, System Service Discovery, System Time Discovery, Virtualization/Sandbox Evasion: Time Based Evasion, Virtualization/Sandbox Evasion: System Checks, Windows Management Instrumentation

 S0562 SUNSPOT [11][20] Access Token Manipulation, Data Manipulation: Stored Data Manipulation, Deobfuscate/Decode Files or Information, Execution Guardrails, File and Directory Discovery, Indicator Removal: File Deletion, Masquerading: Match Legitimate Name or Location, Native API, Obfuscated Files or Information, Process Discovery, Supply Chain Compromise: Compromise Software Supply Chain